What Do These 5 Food Cravings Mean

 Ignoring the reasons behind your food cravings won’t make your cravings become less infrequent and it will not improve the healing abilities your body is currently lacking.
 Research shows that individuals with nutrient deficiencies have more than an 80% risk of being overweight or obese.

-With fewer Americans maintaining a healthy weight compared to those whom are overweight or obese, nutrient deficiency is a significant problem that must be addressed to improve total health and wellbeing.
+With fewer Americans maintaining a healthy weight compared to those who are overweight or obese, nutrient deficiency is a significant problem that must be addressed to improve total health and well-being.
 (18) Here are 4 major reasons why you may be experiencing nutritional deficiencies triggering those unhealthy food cravings.

 cravings